 - Evaluate Whitepapers for the project’s intended behavior and tokenomics

 - See if the project has been audited.
-Formalized code audit by a reputable third party increased investors’ confidence in the project.
+A formalized code audit by a reputable smart contract auditing firm increased investors’ confidence in the project.

 - Knowing about the project creators as anonymous developers serves as a red flag.
 Investors must consider the developer’s credibility before investing in a project.